Baja Women’s Snorkeling Adventure + Gray Whales Tour | March 2 – 9, 2024

 This activity is sure to be a highlight of the week and your life!
 Juvenile sea lions will dart past you, play chicken, blow bubbles.
 They might climb on your back, nibble on your snorkel or tug on your fins.
 Just like puppies, sea lions are a delight to interact with.
 Be careful not to smile too much, because your mask will fill with water.

 The afternoon activity will be determined by the participants’ interests.
 There are dozens of other snorkeling sites and other places to hike.
-Those who choose to SCUBA will do so this afternoon.
-In the evening we will have a presentation by a local artist.

 ►Day 7: Snorkel with Whale Sharks

 Depart camp after breakfast and on the way to La Paz we look for whale sharks who migrate to the Bay of La Paz each year.

 We have a two-hour slot allocated to us by the marine park.
 Once we find a whale shark, the boat captain will position you in the whale shark’s path.
 When your dive master says go, jump in and follow the whale shark for as long as you can keep up.
 It is a humbling experience to be by such a large creature.
 Whale sharks are the largest fish in the world.
 They can reach up to 60 ft in length.
 These gentle giants eat plankton, the smallest members of the marine food chain.

 Return to La Paz about 2:30 or 3pm.
 Move into hotel in La Paz.

 Our team hates the last day just as much as you will.
 Saying goodbye to a group is hard because we had a chance to share a place we love with you, and know that we are lucky to have become friends with you because of the Sea of Cortez.
 Hopefully you have fallen in love with the wild ocean, and that you will go home inspired to protect it.